Project 240

 Brakes

-a huge success!
+The brake upgrade was a huge success!
 The original brakes were not up to the task of high performance driving.
-Yes, if you are no a tight budget, a set of track compound pads would work but they are not ideal for street use.
-My only issues with the entire brake upgrade were the master cylinder and the e-brake setup.
-Using the 1 1/16” master cylinder with the stock manual transmission brake booster created a pedal that was tight and crisp, but was very difficult to operate.
+Yes, if you are on a tight budget, a set of track compound pads will work but they are not ideal for street use.
+The only issues I had with the entire upgrade were the master cylinder and the e-brake setup.
+Coupling the 1 1/16" master cylinder with the stock manual transmission brake booster resulted in pedal feel that was tight and crisp but very difficult to operate.
 My braking effort was rather high and often resulted in odd wheel lock-up issues.

 Alternative Brakes

-My alternative would have been to use a 1” or even the automatic 15/16” with the booster from the automatic equipped 240SX.
-The idea here is that the larger booster would help with pedal effort giving you better control.
-I have heard people complain that the pedal effort is very high.
-You don’t need the biggest master cylinder to get the job done.
-I knew of one individual that went as far as swapping in a 300ZX booster along with the master cylinder with satisfying results.
+I would use the 1" or 15/16" master cylinder along with the automatic equipped 240sx's booster.
+The idea is that the larger booster would help with pedal effort and allow you better control of the brakes.
+You definitely do not need the biggest master cylinder to get the job done.

-I would probably skip the rear brakes on a second project.
-For the e-brake, I wish that I would have had the opportunity to try the R33 e-brake cables.
-People have used these cables on the S14 with great success.
+I would probably skip the rear brakes.
 In the grand scheme of things, doing the front brakes and upgrading the master cylinder along with a good set of pads would have done the job, even for heavy track use.

 Bushings

 I loved the B&M short shifter.
-It was one of the tightest and shortest throws I’ve ever felt.
-If B&M had maintained the rubber damper that is found on the original shifter I strongly believe that they could have avoided the shifter rattle.
+The kit transformed my sloppy transmission into one of the tightest and shortest throws I've ever felt.
+If B&M had maintained the rubber damper that is found on the original shifter I strongly believe they could have avoided the shifter rattle.
 I would certainly do this again!

 Exhaust